nbariletto/BNP_for_DRO/README.md

 exec(open("yourpath/BNP_DRO_functions.py").read())

 appears.
-Please replace "yourpath" with your local path at which you saved the script "BNP_DRO_functions.py".
+If you are downloading the scripts to your local machine, please replace "yourpath" with your local path at which you saved the script "BNP_DRO_functions.py".
 After this replacement, as long as every utility imported in the script "BNP_DRO_functions.py" is installed, the code in each experiment script is self-contained and runs from beginning to end without the need of any other modification.
 The choice of random seed also ensures full replicability of our results.